 An accomplished orchestral conductor who has worked extensively in opera, Maestro Gerard Floriano maintains a busy schedule as artistic director, music director, and guest conductor having conducted concerts in Krakow, Warsaw, Prague, Barcelona, Madrid, Florence, Rome, Vienna, Salzburg and Leipzig, as well as in many of America’s premier concert halls including NYC’s Carnegie Hall and Alice Tully Hall, Baltimore’s Meyerhoff Symphony Hall, and Buffalo’s Kleinhans Music Hall.
 He is the visionary and creative force behind Finger Lakes Opera.
-Now in its sixth season, Finger Lakes Opera has become a glimmering treasure on the western New York cultural scene.
+Now in its eighth season, Finger Lakes Opera has become a glimmering treasure on the western New York cultural scene.
 “Finger Lakes Opera is one of the most vibrant arts organizations in western New York.
 Their level of artistry rivals the very best regional opera companies in the country.”
 (Anthony Dean Griffey, operatic tenor and professor of voice at the Eastman School of Music).
-Music critics have been effusive in their praise as well: John Pitcher wrote “Floriano proved to be nothing less than a virtuoso conductor… He led his fine orchestra with color, precision and a welcome degree of sweep... ushering in a New Age of Opera in Western New York“ and the 2015 production of L'elisir d'amore garnered similar acclaim from Rochester City Newspaper, "...Musical director and Finger Lakes Opera artistic director Gerard Floriano paced the whole show to perfection, and the orchestra…had every Donizettian detail in place.”
+Music critics have been effusive in their praise as well: John Pitcher wrote “Floriano proved to be nothing less than a virtuoso conductor… He led his fine orchestra with color, precision and a welcome degree of sweep... ushering in a New Age of Opera in Western New York“ and the 2015 production of L'elisir d'amore garnered similar acclaim from Rochester City Newspaper, "....Musical director and Finger Lakes Opera artistic director Gerard Floriano paced the whole show to perfection, and the orchestra…had every Donizettian detail in place.”

-Recent guest conducting engagements include the philharmonic orchestras of Buffalo and Rochester as well as the Geneseo Symphony Orchestra.
-Floriano spent nine seasons at the Brevard Summer Music Festival as Resident Conductor for this renowned orchestral training institute.
-He has also served as the Director of the Conductor’s Institute at Opera Viva! in Verona, Italy.
 His imagination and commitment to family programming includes original productions integrating music history with contemporary culture such as his trilogy of original children’s concerts based upon John Williams’ music from the Harry Potter motion picture series.
 His reputation as an innovator and an expert at training musicians of all ages has been recognized by the League of American Orchestras.
 Additionally, Dr. Floriano has published an article on the life and work of Jerome Kern in the Encyclopedia of Broadway and American Culture.